[1] find some reason to critically weaken

 * mtv: deepens my mastery of java/c#, more than what I could without c++.
 Some high-end java interviews require/appreciate it.

 * mtv: critical link -- between the lineage of java and c#.
 There's hidden insight in evolutionary history.
-Some interviewers drill into rationale and tradeoff, among other academic questions.
+Some interviewers drill into rationale and tradeoff, among other academic questions.* Mtv: latency insight -- latency sensitive eq often benefit from memory knowledge of c++.
+If you work on such a java system, c++ insight is an advantage.

 * Mtv: performance trend -- as more asset classes follow Eq, as competition heats up, low-latency will become more important. c++ is for "demanding" systems -- Scott Meyers.
 I would think the white-hot fields are still dominated by c++. b_u_t java is encroaching